Cash Time logo

 Cash Time Review

 Cash Time Loan Center operates a physical lending storefront in Mesa, Arizona, located at 1133 W. Broadway Rd near Alma School Road.
-The company serves residents of Mesa, Chandler, Scottsdale, and Tempe with fast cash lending solutions positioned as emergency financial assistance.
+The company serves residents of Mesa, Chandler, Scottsdale, and Tempe with short-term cash access lending solutions positioned as emergency financial assistance.
 Their Mesa location is conveniently situated near Mesa Community College and the Mesa Arts Center, with extended hours (9 AM–6 PM weekdays, 10 AM–4 PM Saturday).

 Cash Time operates as a storefront lender offering collateral-based and unsecured consumer loans in the emergency-cash category.
 While the website presents competitive claims around interest rates and buyout options, the company operates in the high-cost lending space characteristic of title loans and registration loans, which typically carry significantly higher APRs than traditional personal loans or bank products.
 Borrowers should carefully evaluate whether title loan collateral requirements and associated costs fit their financial situation.